ucdavis/hpccf-docs/docs/index.md

 ## How to request help

-Emails sent to the HPCCF are documented in Service Now via hpc-help@ucdavis.edu.
+Emails sent to HPCCF are documented in Service Now via hpc-help@ucdavis.edu.
 HPCCF staff are available to respond to requests on scheduled university work days from 8:00 am until 5:00 pm, and will respond to your inquiry as soon as possible.

-To ensure the best possible help, make sure you include all of the following information:
+To ensure the best possible help, please send us all of the following information:

 1. Your username, the cluster name you are running on, and your sponsor name.